In Mykolaiv, Russia continues pattern of shelling hospitals

 “Gosh, can this end already?” said Lyubov Byaluk, a nurse at the hospital.
 “What did we even do?
 We never attacked anyone.”

-The heavy shelling throughout Mykolaiv on Sunday — one person died and 14 people were injured, according to Gov. Vitaliy Kim — comes as the war with Russia could be shifting more toward eastern and southern Ukraine.
+The heavy shelling throughout Mykolaiv on Sunday — one person died and 14 people were injured, according to Vitaliy Kim, governor of the Mykolaiv oblast — comes as the war with Russia could be shifting more toward eastern and southern Ukraine.
 Moscow has pulled back its forces from the areas north of Kyiv, but its military has continued heavy fighting in the eastern Donbas region and along the front line east of Mykolaiv.

-Mykolaiv, near Ukraine’s Black Sea shoreline, has been a key battleground: Ukraine’s forces have held off Russia’s here, delaying any potential Russian assault on Odessa, the country’s largest port city, 70 miles west.
+Mykolaiv, near Ukraine’s Black Sea shoreline, has been a key battleground: Ukrainian forces have held off Russia’s here, delaying any potential Russian assault on Odessa, the country’s largest port city, 70 miles west.
 But Russian troops maintain a presence in the neighboring Kherson region, just 50 miles away.

 Kim said during a news conference Monday that Russian projectiles have hit more than 2,000 buildings — including homes, hospitals and other health facilities.
 The strikes have killed at least 161 people, including six children, he said.